 The company's operating results are impacted by the health of the North American, European, Asian and Latin American economies.
-The company's business and financial performance, including collection of our accounts receivable, may be adversely affected by the current and future economic conditions that cause a decline in business and consumer spending, including a reduction in the availability of credit, decreased growth by our existing customers, customers electing to delay the replacement of aging equipment, higher energy costs, rising interest rates, financial market volatility, recession and acts of terrorism.
-Additionally, the company may experience difficulties in scaling its operations to economic pressures in the U.S. and International markets.
+The company's business and financial performance, including collection of its accounts receivable, may be adversely affected by the current and future economic conditions that caused a decline in business and consumer spending, a reduction in the availability of credit and decreased growth by our existing customers, resulting in customers electing to delay the replacement of aging equipment.
+Higher energy costs, rising interest rates, financial market volatility, recession and acts of terrorism may also adversely affect the company's business and financial performance.
+Additionally, the company may experience difficulties in scaling its operations due to economic pressures in the U.S. and International markets.